 Congratulations you have created your first alert!

 You can use Google Alerts to automate a search for anything you can think of.
 Your name in quotes may for example be a good idea so that you can see where in the internet your name appears.

 I have found that Google Alerts work best for information on small and mid sized companies.
 Large companies generate too much information and the results are overwhelming and not very useful.

 Do not be concerned that your search may not be perfect first time.
 The Alert email you receive has a link to let you easily change the search text so that the information you receive becomes more and more relevant as you refine the search.

 Your alert analyst

 PS.
 I have started a blog or web diary where I write about reports or articles I have found of value.
-I write something about three times a week and have set up a separate email or RSS feed where you can sign up.
+I write something every now and then and have set up a separate email feed where you can sign up.